-Costa Rica’s Southern Caribbean coast is the country’s premiere destinations for travelers seeking an off-the-beaten path experience.
+Costa Rica’s Southern Caribbean coast is the country’s premier destination for travelers seeking an off-the-beaten-path experience.
 90% of Costa Rica’s visitors explore the well-maintained areas of the Pacific coast, as the Caribbean is far less developed for tourism.
-It is also a region of distinct culture.
+It is also a region of a distinct culture.
 With Caribbean culture’s heavy influence on the local cuisine and lifestyle, some parts of the Southern Caribbean coast can feel like a different country entirely.
-We recommend the following Caribbean hot spots and accommodations:
+We recommend the following Caribbean hot spots and accommodations for your next trip:

 Caribbean Hot Spots